-Like our other instruments in the fluid bed dryer range, the M501 incorporates an electrical heater, temperature controller, timer and a powerful air blower fan.
-There are, however, significant improvements over previous models.
+The M501 incorporates an electrical heater, temperature controller, timer and a powerful air blower fan.

-All the controls on the front panel are on a printed membrane with pressure controlled contacts which prevent the ingress of fine powder.
+All the controls on the front panel are on a printed membrane which prevent the ingress of fine powder.
 The cooling air, as well as the air for drying the sample are filtered.
 This eliminates possible faults related to powder getting inside the instruments and switches.